 Basketball boomed in the 1980s.
-A national men’s league began in 1981 and a women’s national league in 1986.
+A national men’s league began in 1981 and a national women’s league in 1986.

 1990s to 2000s

 In the early 1990s the national leagues struggled to find sponsorship, and audiences shrank.
 However, the national sides played more matches, and the Tall Ferns reached the 1994 world championship.
 In 2002 the Tall Blacks, coached by Tab Baldwin, finished fourth in the world championship.
 However, both teams had mixed results over the next few years.
-The New Zealand Breakers have competed in the Australian National Basketball League since 2003, winning the league in 2011, 2012, 2013 and 2015.
+The New Zealand Breakers have competed in the Australian National Basketball League since 2003, winning it in 2011, 2012, 2013 and 2015.